 We now have the correct dummy codes in our dataset.
 Great!
 We just now need to run a regression.
 Let’s use Var1 as our outcome.
 And let’s use Dum1, Dum2, and Var2 as our predictor.
 If you don’t know how to run a regression in R, please refer to my page that teaches this skill.
 Either way, the correct syntax is provided below.

 We should get results that look like the following:

-From this result, we can infer that the effect of both dummy variables was statistically significant.
+From this result, we can infer that the effects of both dummy variables were statistically significant.
 This means that Group 2 had greater outcome values than Group 1, and Group 3 also had greater outcome values than Group 1.
 Neat!
 Again, for more information about interpreting regression results, please refer to my page on regression.